-Two businessmen linked to Trump Ukraine scandal arrested on U.S. charges
+Two men linked to Trump's lawyer arrested on campaign-finance violations

 The CLC later supplemented its complaint to the U.S. Federal Election Commission to include evidence of wire transfers showing the movement of the funds.

-“Republicans are now refusing to answer the simplest question: whether it’s acceptable for a president to pressure foreign countries to undermine our elections.
-American elections should be decided by Americans, not by ‘favors’ from foreign governments,” Pelosi tweeted on Thursday.

-Reporting by David Morgan and Patricia Zengerle; Additional reporting by Aram Roston, Jan Wolfe and Karen Freifeld, Susan Heavey; Writing by Will Dunham; Editing by Frances Kerry
+Reporting by David Morgan and Patricia Zengerle; Additional reporting by Susan Heavey; Writing by Scott Malone; Editing by Peter Cooney and Frances Kerry